darianrosebrook/kokoro-onnx-raycast-api/docs/implementation/ttfa-optimization-plan.md

 3. **Monitoring First**: Establish baseline metrics before optimizations
 4. **A/B Testing**: Compare old vs new approaches with real metrics

-This comprehensive plan addresses both the immediate TTFA issues and establishes a robust benchmarking foundation for continuous optimization.
+This extensive plan addresses both the immediate TTFA issues and establishes a robust benchmarking foundation for continuous optimization.